thatjsprof/Tech-Blog/README.md

 # Tech Blog
-A little side project in nuxt.
+A little intermediate project in nuxt.